ArcLKN/Event-Management-Platform/README.md

 # Event Management Platform
-A platform for managing events, allowing users to create, organize, and attend various events.
+A public platform for managing events, allowing users to create, view, and delete various events created by everybody.
 ## Installation
 To install the Event Management Platform, follow these steps: